Roles and Responsibilities Template for Change Management (RACI Matrix Template)

 - Maintaining change management system, including policies, processes, systems, metrics, and procedures used across the entire IT business and adheres to all regulatory requirements.

 - Research & proactively identify opportunities to process, measurements, and systems to improve change management services' effectiveness and efficiency.

 - Work closely and communicate effectively with users and stakeholders of the change process to drive the improvements.

 - Assure service quality objectives, governance compliance, and responsiveness through KPIs and metrics.

 - Attends all CAB meetings.

-- Support the development and execution change management activities in partnership with customer teams – including stakeholder engagement, communication, training, and readiness and adoption measurement plans.
+- Support the development and execution of change management activities in partnership with customer teams - including stakeholder engagement, communication, training, and readiness and adoption measurement plans.

 - Collaborate with the team and key stakeholders to ensure timely delivery and quality of assigned deliverables.

 - Identify possible issues/concerns, escalate risks and issues to management and project leadership teams, and implement mitigation plans if necessary.

 - Identify training needs by analysis of common errors.